FACT-Finder-Web-Components/documentation/markdown/1.x/en/ff-campaign.md

 ## Adding Advisor campaigns
 To integrate Advisor campaigns properly, you need to use the `ff-campaign-advisor`, `ff-campaign-advisor-question` and `ff-campaign-advisor-answer` elements.

-The `ff-campaign-advisor-question` is copied for each question configured in FACT-Finder.
+The `ff-campaign-advisor-question` is copied for each question configured in FactFinder.
 It is inserted at its current position on element load.
 Annotate any HTML-Element inside the question with the `[data-question]` attribute to use it for data binding purposes.

-The `ff-campaign-advisor-answer` is copied for each answer which is configured in FACT-Finder.
+The `ff-campaign-advisor-answer` is copied for each answer which is configured in FactFinder.
 It is inserted at its current position on element load.
 In the following example the answers are always inserted at firstChild position

 You can use the `[name]` attribute to use the `ff-campaign-advisor-answer` element as a template for a campaign with that name.